Winchester Model 70

-The Winchester Model 70 is a bolt-action sporting rifle.
-It has an iconic place in American sporting culture and has been held in high regard by shooters since it was introduced in 1936, earning the moniker "The Rifleman's Rifle".
-The action has some design similarities to Mauser designs and it is a development of the earlier Winchester Model 54, itself being based on a Mauser 98–type action.
+The Winchester Model 70 is a bolt-action rifle.
+It has an iconic place in American sporting culture and has been held in high regard by shooters since it was introduced in 1936, earning the moniker the "Rifleman's Rifle".
+The action has some design similarities to Mauser designs, and it is a development of the earlier Winchester Model 54, itself being based on a Mauser 98–type action.

 The Model 70 was originally manufactured by the Winchester Repeating Arms Company between 1936 and 1980.
-From the early 1980s until 2006, Winchester rifles were manufactured by U.S. Repeating Arms under an agreement with Olin Corporation, allowing USRA to use the Winchester name and logo.
+From the early 1980s until 2006, Winchester rifles were manufactured by U.S. Repeating Arms (USRA) under an agreement with Olin Corporation, allowing USRA to use the Winchester name and logo.
 Model 70s were built in New Haven, Connecticut, from 1936 to 2006, when production ceased.
 In the fall of 2007, the Belgian company FN Herstal announced that Model 70 production would resume.
 As of 2012, new Winchester Model 70 rifles were being made by FN Herstal in Columbia, South Carolina.
 In 2013, assembly was moved to Portugal.

 The Model 70

 In 1936, Winchester introduced the Model 70 bolt-action rifle to the American market.
-The Model 70 was largely based on the Model 54, and is today still highly regarded by shooters and is often called "The Rifleman's Rifle".
+The Model 70 was largely based on the Model 54 and is today still highly regarded by shooters and is often called the "Rifleman's Rifle".
 In 1999, Shooting Times magazine named the Model 70 the "Bolt-action Rifle of the Century".

 Throughout its life, the Model 70 has been offered in many grades and styles.

 1936 through 1963 Model 70

 The pre-1964 Model 70s were manufactured from 1936 through 1963, and gained popularity along with the .270 Winchester with the help of gun writer Jack O'Connor, after which time significant changes in the design and manufacture of the rifles were made.
 Pre-1964 Model 70s bring a substantial price premium due to a public perception that they were better, as they had several desirable features (Mauser-type controlled round feed, cut checkering) that the post-1964 version did not.
-The best way to identify a pre-1964 Model 70 Winchester rifle is the serial number and the fore-end screw to secure the barrel to the stock.
+The best way to identify a pre-1964 model is the serial number and the fore-end screw to secure the barrel to the stock.
 Model 70 rifles with serial numbers below 700,000 are the pre-1964 variety.
-The receivers of these Model 70s were machined from bar stock steel.
+The receivers of these Model 70s were machined from bar-stock steel.